 Adding insulation to your existing attic is the fastest way to increase the energy efficiency of your home.
 Insulation creates a barrier that both keeps out more hot air in the summer and traps warm air in the winter.

 When re-roofing your home, talk with your roofer to make sure you are adding in an adequate amount of insulation.
-If you aren’t ready (or a new roof isn’t needed) for a new roof, roofers can add insulation into your attic at any time.
-Turner Roofing can provide a free estimate to see if your energy efficiency would be improved with additional insulation.
+If you aren’t ready for a new roof (or if it isn’t needed), roofers can add insulation into your attic at any time.
+Turner Roofing provides a free estimate to see if your energy efficiency would be improved with additional insulation.
 Lower energy bills could start next month after a simple insulation upgrade to your attic.